Kotlin/kotlinx-kover/README.md

 ## Implicit plugin dependencies
 While the plugin is being applied, the artifacts of the JaCoCo or IntelliJ toolkit are dynamically loaded.
 They are downloaded from the `mavenCentral` repository.

-For the plugin to work correctly, you need to make sure that the `mavenCentral` (or its mirror) is added to the repository list of the project in which the plugin is applied, if it doesn't already exist (usually this is the root project):
+For the plugin to work correctly, you need to make sure that the `mavenCentral` (or any of its mirrors) is added to the repository list of the project in which the plugin is applied, if it doesn't already exist (usually this is the root project):

 <details open>
 <summary>Kotlin</summary>